 While honors programs have existed in one form or another since the GI bill first brought an influx of talented but cost-conscious students to public universities in the post-war era, the full-blown honors college is a more recent phenomenon.
-The majority of honors colleges were born in the 90s, designed with aim of drawing Ivy-league caliber students to public institutions.
+The majority of honors colleges were born in the 1990s, designed to lure Ivy-league caliber students to public institutions.
 Today, it is hard to find a large, public university that does not advertise some type of honors distinction.
 Yet, with new programs sprouting up faster than dandelions in spring, determining the quality and value of a university’s honors experience can prove quite challenging.
 Fortunately, we are here to help.
 What follows are the most important factors you should consider when exploring honors colleges/programs.

 Class size and number of honors courses